 BIB 5304.
 OLD TESTAMENT 3 - THE POETICAL WRITINGS.

-provide the student with an expositional overview of the narrative of the Poetical Writings of the Old Testament.
+3 CREDIT HOURS provide the student with an expositional overview of the narrative of the Poetical Writings of the Old Testament.

 BIB 5305.
 OLD TESTAMENT 4 - THE MAJOR PROPHETS.

-This course will provide the student with an expositional overview of the narrative of the Major Prophets of the Old Testament.
+3 CREDIT HOURS This course will provide the student with an expositional overview of the narrative of the Major Prophets of the Old Testament.

 BIB 5306.
 OLD TESTAMENT 5 - THE MINOR PROPHETS.

-provide the student with an expositional overview of the narrative of the Minor Prophets of the Old Testament.
+3 CREDIT HOURS provide the student with an expositional overview of the narrative of the Minor Prophets of the Old Testament.

 BIB 5307.
 NEW TESTAMENT 1 - THE GOSPELS.

-This Course will provide the students with an expositional overview of the narrative of Matthew through John in the New Testament.
+3 CREDIT HOURS This Course will provide the students with an expositional overview of the narrative of Matthew through John in the New Testament.

 BIB 5308.
 NEW TESTAMENT 2 - THE BOOK OF ACTS.

-This Course will provide the students with an expositional overview of the narrative of the Book of Acts in the New Testament.
+3 CREDIT HOURS This Course will provide the students with an expositional overview of the narrative of the Book of Acts in the New Testament.

 BIB 5309.
 NEW TESTAMENT 3 - PAULINE EPISTLES 1.

-This Course will provide the students with an expositional overview of the narrative of Romans and Galatians in the New Testament.
+3 CREDIT HOURS This Course will provide the students with an expositional overview of the narrative of Romans and Galatians in the New Testament.
 BIB 5310.
 NEW TESTAMENT 4 - PAULINE EPISTLES 2.

-provide the students with an expositional overview of the narrative of 1 Corinthians through Philemon in the New Testament.
+3 CREDIT HOURS This Course will provide the students with an expositional overview of the narrative of 1 Corinthians through Philemon in the New Testament.

 BIB 5311.
 NEW TESTAMENT 5 - THE GENERAL EPISTLES.

-This Course will provide the students with an expositional overview of the narrative of Hebrews through Jude in the New Testament.
+3 CREDIT HOURS This Course will provide the students with an expositional overview of the narrative of Hebrews through Jude in the New Testament.

 BIB 5312.
 NEW TESTAMENT 6 - THE REVELATION.

-provide the students with an expositional overview of the narrative of the Book of the Revelation in the New Testament.
+3 CREDIT HOUR provide the students with an expositional overview of the narrative of the Book of the Revelation in the New Testament.